mitre/caldera/README.md

 ```

 Once running, you can log in to the system through the web interface at https://localhost:8888, using the default creds of admin:admin.
-Alternatively, you can open a terminal into CALDERA and enter help to see the options:
+Alternatively, you can open a new terminal into CALDERA and enter help to see the options:
 ```
+python app/terminal/terminal.py
 caldera> help
 ```